-A special CT scan that utilizes lower doses of radiation may be used as a screening tool for some individuals at high risk of developing lung cancer.
+Some CT scans, called low-dose CT scans, use less radiation.
+Low-dose CT scans are sometimes used as a screening tool for people at high risk of developing lung cancer.

 Positron Emission Tomography (PET)

-During a PET scan, a small amount of radioactive glucose (sugar) is injected into a vein.
-A scanner then takes detailed, computerized pictures of areas inside the body where the glucose is being used.
-Because cancer cells often use more glucose than normal cells, the pictures can help physicians find cancer cells in the body.
+During a PET scan, a small amount of radioactive glucose is injected (put) into your vein.
+A machine then takes detailed, computerized pictures of areas where the glucose is being used.

-In some cases, your doctor may recommend an integrated PET-CT scan.
-This combines images from PET and CT scans that have been performed at the same time using the same machine.
-Together, these two scans create a more complete picture of what is going on in the body than either test can offer alone.
+In some cases, your doctor may recommend a PET-CT scan or a PET-MRI scan.
+These combine images from PET and CT or PET and MRI scans.
+The scans are done at the same time using the same machine.
+Together, the scans make a more complete picture of what’s going on in your body than they can alone.

 Magnetic Resonance Imaging (MRI)